docsforadobe/javascript-tools-guide/docs/file-system-access/folder-object.md

 | `prompt`   | Optional.
 A string containing the prompt text, if the dialog allows a prompt.   |
 |------------|---------------------------------------------------------------------------------|

 Opens the built-in platform-specific file-browsing dialog, and creates a new File or Folder object for the selected file or folder.
 Differs from the object method [selectDlg()](#folder-selectdlg) in that it does not preselect a folder.

 If the user clicks `OK`, returns a File or Folder object for the selected file or folder.
-If the user cancels, returns null.
+If the user cancels, returns `null`.

 ---